shapediver/WordPressPlugin/README.md

 7. Uncomment the line in `docker-compose.yml` that mounts the plugin
 8. Restart the container: `pnpm run wp:restart`

+In general, whenever you want to refresh the container using local code changes, carry out the following steps:

+1. Build the plugin: `pnpm run build`
+2. Restart the container: `pnpm run wp:restart`

 ### Development Commands

 The following scripts are available for development: